-Prepared annually, the Transportation Improvement Program (TIP) for the Fox Cities and Oshkosh Urbanized Areas includes all anticipated federal and state aids for highway, transit, and other transportation projects in the urbanized area, as a prerequisite for funding approval.
-The TIP process in 2012 again used the prioritization procedures for Surface Transportation Program (STP)-Urban projects submitted by the local municipalities.
+Prepared annually, the Transportation Improvement Program (TIP) for the Fox Cities Transportation Management Area and Oshkosh Urbanized Area includes all anticipated federal and state aids for highway, transit, and other transportation projects in the urbanized area, as a prerequisite for funding approval.
+The TIP process again uses the prioritization procedures for Surface Transportation Program (STP)-Urban projects submitted by the local municipalities.
 This process allows for full consideration of non-highway transportation projects, and rewards highway projects for including accommodations for alternative transportation modes.
 Projects considered for STP-Urban funding must be included in the community’s capital improvement program.

 It has been developed by the East Central Wisconsin Regional Planning Commission as the designated Metropolitan Planning Organization (MPO) for these areas in cooperation and coordination with the Wisconsin Department of Transportation (WisDOT), which is responsible for preparing a State Transportation Improvement Program (STIP) programming federally-assisted transportation projects statewide.
-The federal funding assistance to be programmed is provided by the Moving Ahead for Progress in the 21st Century Act (MAP-21) administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
+The federal funding assistance to be programmed is provided by the Fixing America’s Surface Transportation Act (FAST Act) administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).

-In preparing this report, East Central has worked with WisDOT Northeast Region, transit operators, and local governmental jurisdictions to compile a list of projects from their capital improvement programs and budgets for the five-year period from 2015 to 2019.
+In preparing this report, East Central has worked with WisDOT Northeast Region, transit operators, and local governmental jurisdictions to compile a list of projects from their capital improvement programs and budgets for the current four-year period.
 These lists of programmed candidate projects were then reviewed, prioritized, and recommended by Technical Advisory Committees (TACs) for each urbanized area.
-TAC recommendations were in turn reviewed by the standing Transportation Committee of the Commission and final action was taken by the Commission as the MPO recommending these projects to the Governor for inclusion in the TIP.
+TAC recommendations were in turn reviewed by the standing Transportation Committee of the Commission and final action was taken by the Commission as the MPO recommending these projects to the Governor for inclusion in the STIP.

 You may use the form below to submit a project for the next year’s Transportation Improvement Program.